 The Cambridge IGCSE Combined Sciences gives learners the opportunity to study Biology, Chemistry and Physics as a single Science subject.
 The separate syllabi will be taught in tandem across all grades, through repetition, and increasing difficulty level as students progress.
 This teaching methodology will allow students to better remember knowledge and to delve deeper into various subjects.

 Teaching methodology will also see big changes.
 Instead of one-way lectures, teachers will use guidance questions to lead students through the knowledge-acquisition target of the lesson, hone students’ group work skills and aptitude for science, thereby creating an innovative and refreshing learning environment for students.

 Starting from the 1st grade, students can learn to interact with other students through group activities, understand how science is learned and practiced.
 Teachers will guide students to acquire knowledge naturally through practicing what they learn.
 Students will no longer learn passively, instead of copying down instructions in an imitative manner, with a heavy emphasis on theory, they can experience and take the initiative in acquiring knowledge through practice.

-Cambridge’s Science curriculum will help students to build on their inquiry skills, and nurture in them a passion for scientific research and discovery, to train their self-study abilities.
+The Cambridge’s Science curriculum will help students to build on their inquiry skills, and nurture in them a passion for scientific research and discovery, to train their independent learning abilities.
 These will be invaluable skills for students’ success in the future